A lot of contractors, homeowners, and DIY enthusiasts rely on cordless drills to do just about every darn job.

 The DeWalt DCF8878B is a 20V Max brushless impact driver.
 You can get it as a bare tool or splurge a little and receive a few extra accessories with a kit.

-This model that comes as a tool only that we'll be reviewing and is compact and lightweight which will help you make short work of most jobs in tight spaces at a reliable pace.
+This model that comes as a tool only that we'll be reviewing.
+It is super compact and lightweight which will help you make short work of most jobs in tight spaces.

 Arguably the best impact driver in its class, the DeWalt DCF887B boasts three RPM ranges.
 The first RPM range is between 0 to 1,000 RPM, while the other two top out at 2,800 RPM and 3,250 RPM respectively.
 The tool also has a high IPM rating of 3,600.